-If Lawyers Aren’t Perfect, Why Isn’t a Document Preparation Service Good Enough?
+If Lawyers Aren’t Perfect, Why Aren’t DIY Wills Good Enough?

-The main gist of his comment was that the legal profession was full of more bad, incompetent, lazy, careless and overpaid law firms than the legal community chose to admit.
+The gist of his comment was that the legal profession had more bad, incompetent, lazy, careless, and overpaid law firms than the legal community chose to admit.
 “I am not saying LegalZoom is perfect, but do not try to claim that attorneys are also, or that the probability is high that any attorney you find will do a better job.”

 No one is perfect